NASRec: Weight Sharing Neural Architecture Search for Recommender Systems: Experiments

 \subsection{Search Configuration}

-We first demonstrate the detailed configuration of \textit{NASRec-Full} search space as follows:\ \begin{itemize}[noitemsep,leftmargin=*] \item \textbf{Connection Search Components.} We utilize $N=7$ blocks in our NASRec search space to keep a fair comparison with existing NAS methods, such as AutoCTR~\cite{song2020towards}.
-All choice blocks can arbitrarily connect to previous choice blocks or raw features. \item \textbf{Operator Search Components.} In each choice block, our search space contains 6 distinct building operators, including 4 dense building operators: FC, Gating, Sum, Dot-Product and 2 distinct sparse building operators: Self-Attention and EmbedFC. \item \textbf{Dimension Search Components.} For each dense building operator, the dense output dimension can choose from \{32, 64, 128, 256, 512\}.
-For each sparse building operator, the sparse output dimension can be chosen from \{16, 32, 64\}. \end{itemize} In \textit{NASRec-Small}, we employ the same settings except that we use only 2 dense building operators: FC, Dot-Product and 1 sparse building operator: EmbedFC.
+We first demonstrate the detailed configuration of \textit{NASRec-Full} search space as follows:\ \begin{itemize}[noitemsep,leftmargin=*] \item \textbf{Connection Search Components.} We utilize $N=7$ blocks in our NASRec search space.
+This allows a fair comparison with recent NAS methods~\cite{song2020towards}.
+All choice blocks can arbitrarily connect to previous choice blocks or raw features. \item \textbf{Operator Search Components.} In each choice block, our search space contains 6 distinct building operators, including 4 dense building operators: FC, Gating, Sum, Dot-Product and 2 distinct sparse building operators: EFC and Attention.
+The dense-sparse merger option is fully explored. \item \textbf{Dimension Search Components.} For each dense building operator, the dense output dimension can choose from \{16, 32, 64, 128, 256, 512, 768, 1024\}.
+For each sparse building operator, the sparse output dimension can be chosen from \{16, 32, 48, 64\}. \end{itemize} In \textit{NASRec-Small}, we employ the same settings except that we use only 2 dense building operators: FC, Dot-Product and 1 sparse building operator: EFC.
 Then, we illustrate some techniques on brewing the NASRec supernet, including the configuration of embedding, supernet warm-up, and supernet training settings. \begin{itemize}[noitemsep,leftmargin=*] \item \textbf{Capped Embedding Table.} We cap the maximum embedding table size to 0.5M during supernet training for search efficiency.
-This gives 2$\sim$3 $\times$ speedup compared to using the full embedding table.
 During the final evaluation, we maintain the full embedding table to retrieve the best performance, i.e., a total of 540M parameters in DLRM~\cite{naumov2019deep} on Criteo to ensure a fair comparison.

 \item \textbf{Supernet Warm-up.} We observe that the supernet may collapse at initial training phases due to the varying sampled paths and uninitialized embedding layers.
-To mitigate the initial collapsing of supernet, we randomly sample the full supernet at the initial $1/4$ of the training steps, with a probability $p$ that linearly decays from 1 to 0.
+To mitigate the initial collapsing of supernet, we randomly sample the full supernet at the initial $1/5$ of the training steps, with a probability $p$ that linearly decays from 1 to 0.
 This provides dimension warm-up, operator warm-up~\cite{bender2020can} and connection warm-up for the supernet with minimal impact on the quality of sampled paths.